Go to the Staff section

 Go to the Support us section

 This guide will help you trace primary sources for history of medicine available electronically from Oxford Brookes Library.
 The library also holds a small selection of diaries, letters and papers which are transcriptions of the originals.
 These are held in the Library at shelfmark 908.
-All the material we have is listed on our Library Catalogue.
 We also hold Punch magazine from 1841-1960 (incomplete).
 This guide provides access to full text resources, as well as indexes which will help you find further primary source material and details of useful Archives.

 Full text primary resources Selected electronic indexes for finding primary material Selected freely available Web sources for finding primary material Archives